What Is Waqf Board Property Act ?

 What To Do If The Waqf Board Claims Your Land?

 You cannot go to court if Waqf claims your property, but you can appeal to the Waqf tribunal.
-But if you are not able to satisfy them, why does the property belong to you?
-You will be ordered to vacate the land, and they will not accept any document or evidence regarding this.
+But if you are not able to satisfy them, you will be ordered to vacate the land, and they will not accept any document or evidence regarding this.
 That is why, if the Waqf Board claims any land, then understand that the Waqf Board has become the land owner.

 Conclusion